pdxrust/rust-wasm-workshop/README.md

 }
 ```

-Next, let's expose the human-readable text to JavaScript, via a `render` method:
+Next, let's expose the human-readable text to JavaScript, by adding a `render`
+method to the `impl Universe`:

 ```rust
 /// Public methods, exported to JavaScript.